 NSW Rural Doctors Network

-Healthcare workers living in remote and rural communities live rewarding and fulfilling lives yet can be isolated from peers to professionally and socially connect and support each other.
+Healthcare workers living in remote and rural communities live rewarding and fulfilling lives yet can be isolated from peers to connect and support each other professionally and socially.

-The bushfires in December 2019 and the ongoing COVID-19 pandemic are likely to have a significant impact on the mental health and wellbeing of rural healthcare workers, which has flow on repercussions for the sustainability and retention of the rural workforce as well as the quality and accessibility of health care available to Australians living in those communities.
+The bushfires in December 2019 and the ongoing COVID-19 pandemic have had a significant impact on the mental health and wellbeing of rural healthcare workers, which has flow on repercussions for the sustainability and retention of the rural workforce as well as the quality and accessibility of health care available to Australians living in those communities.

-The $230,000 in funding provided by nib and nib foundation will allow NSW Rural Doctors Network (RDN) to develop wellbeing resources for health professionals living in remote and rural communities, and those impacted by the recent Australian bushfires and COVID-19 pandemic.
+The $230,000 in funding provided by nib and nib foundation has allowed NSW Rural Doctors Network (RDN) to develop wellbeing resources for health professionals living in remote and rural communities, and those impacted by the Australian bushfires and COVID-19 pandemic.

-These self-care resources will address some key mental health enablers often experienced by healthcare workers in rural and remote communities such as resilience, mindfulness, social connection and professional rapport, and will be delivered through RDN’s online platform, Rural Health Pro, which connects people and organisations who care about keeping rural communities healthy.
+These self-care resources address some key mental health enablers often experienced by healthcare workers in rural and remote communities, such as, resilience, mindfulness, social connection and professional rapport.
+Delivered through RDN’s online platform, Rural Health Pro, the online service helps to connect people and organisations who care about keeping rural communities healthy.